 The delivery note will be automatically saved when exiting the field.

 Each delivery line can be Accepted, Rejected, or Edited.

-- Select a delivery line to see the edit options:
+- Select the ellipses on the delivery line to see the Accept or Reject options

 - Green - Accept delivery line as per the purchase order line (delivered as expected)